 To view a detailed listing of every stop and times for each route, click below:

 Monday - Friday 6:38 AM - 6:37 PM

 COLT routes start each day 10 minutes earlier than posted Monday through Friday only.
 Example: Route 100 departs Orchards at :38 on the 1st loop of the day, the rest of the day it departs at :48

 - Automated fixed route information:

-FLEX provides regional service from Fort Collins South Transit Center to Coffman & 8th Street in Longmont with stops along the way in Loveland and Berthoud.
+FLEX provides regional service from Fort Collins South Transit Center to Boulder, with stops in Loveland, Berthoud and Longmont.
 For more information on FLEX, please visit their website by following this link: FLEX Website

 The following COLT passes will work as payment when boarding FLEX directly.
 ADA Annual, Senior Annual, Student Annual, Adult Annual, Trainer Pass, City of Loveland Employee pass, 10 Day, 20 Day and Monthly passes.